-With the extensive changes to both pensions and Isas introduced last year by George Osborne, the two separate tax-advantaged wrappers have become a better complement to each other in many ways.
+With the extensive changes to both pensions and Isas introduced in recent years, the two separate tax-advantaged wrappers have become a better complement to each other in many ways.

 But with new tax-efficient investment opportunities come new dilemmas.
 Where should you save first?
 From which vehicle should you take income?
 Does the use of one make the other redundant?

 One main factor to consider when deciding whether to save into an Isa or a pension is where you are in life.
 Below, we consider the pros and cons of saving into (and drawing from) an Isa, a pension or both at three different life stages.

 At first glance pensions seem the obvious choice as they offer hefty initial benefits.
 Any money paid into a pension enjoys immediate income tax relief, meaning to add £1,000 to your pension fund would cost a basic-rate taxpayer just £800, and a higher-rate taxpayer £600.
 Plus, once you get to 55 you can take 25% of your pension pot as a tax-free lump sum.

 The tax advantages of pensions make them a hugely attractive savings vehicle, but there is one chink in their armour: accessibility.

 Unless you take a punt with a dodgy 'pensions unlocking' scheme - or scam, quite possibly - and risk having to pay 55% penalty tax, your pension savings are, in most cases, entirely out of reach until your 55th birthday.